 The amount also depends on the degree of a surviving member’s dependency.
 Here, your relationship with the deceased plays a crucial role.
 For example, a spouse may seek to recover monetary damages for a loss of companionship, while a child may seek to recover financial compensation for the loss of instruction.

-If you have lost a loved one in a fatal accident caused by another person's negligent actions, the wrongful death attorneys at CCAL can help you recover the financial losses you're entitled to.
-Our wrongful death lawyers will focus on legal matters so that you can focus on more pressing issues while your grief and work through your loss.
+If you have lost a loved one in a fatal accident caused by another person's negligent actions, the wrongful death attorneys at Ktenas Injury Lawyers can help you recover the financial losses you're entitled to.
+Our wrongful death lawyers will focus on legal matters so that you can focus on more pressing issues while you grieve and work through your loss.
 We work on a contingency basis, which means you only need to pay for our legal services once we win your case.

 We have helped thousands of wrongful death victims in Cook County, Lake County, Kane County, DuPage County, Will County and throughout Illinois recover maximum compensation and we can help you, too.
 To schedule a free and confidential consultation, contact our Chicago personal injury firm today at (312) 300-2515.